Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 They didn’t stay up too late: the Lads didn’t really have the luxury of partying into the small hours of the morning.
 Training discipline aside, two of the new guys had brought families with them, Marty had Diego to get back to, and Freya was big enough now with her impending child that she was waddling rather than walking.

-She was a towering, statuesque gal herself, and Firth was… well, he was *Firth.* That was going to be a monster of a baby when it arrived.
-Ninety-ninth percentile, which was… well.
+She was a towering, statuesque gal herself, and Firth was... well, he was *Firth.* That was going to be a monster of a baby when it arrived.
+Ninety-ninth percentile, which was... well.
 Marty certainly hoped her next child wouldn’t be anything like that big.

 So, shortly after sunset, the couples started drifting away, the singletons either found somebody to go home with or headed off into town to continue the party elsewhere, and a handful stuck around to help clean up.
 The last to leave were Tisdale and Miller, with Miller *still* badgering her counterpart over where he’d got the roast.

 The silence that ensued was a genuine relief.
 Marty had truly enjoyed herself, but the moment of peace felt like a weight off her shoulders, or like taking off a too-tight shirt after a long day.
 As soon as the door was closed and she could no longer hear Miller’s voice echoing up the stairwell, she turned and leaned against it with a sigh.

-"Whew…"
+"Whew..."

 Adam groaned and stretched on the couch.
 "Yeah.
-Love ‘em all, but…"
+Love ‘em all, but..."

 "But I’m glad their gone," Marty finished for him.

 He chuckled.
 "Yeah.
-Ain’t had some actual quiet in…"
+Ain’t had some actual quiet in..."

 "Too long," Marty agreed.
 On a slightly tipsy whim, she straddled his lap and sat down.
 "We should leave Diego with your dad more often."

 He chuckled and ran his mitts up her legs.
 "And do what?"

-"Well…" she laughed as he goosed her and pulled her a little closer, and trailed a fingernail around the collar of his tank-top.
+"Well..." she laughed as he goosed her and pulled her a little closer, and trailed a fingernail around the collar of his tank-top.
 "I can think of something we’ve not done in far too long..."

 Adam gave a languid, goofy grin.
 "Uh-huh.
-Mighta forgot what I’m s’posed to do…"
+Mighta forgot what I’m s’posed to do..."

 His hands moved down, suggesting that was a lie.

 She kissed his nose.
 "I’m sure it’ll come back to you."

-"Well, you know me…I may not be the smartest, but I’ll practice anything ‘till I’m the best!"
+"Well, you know me...
+I may not be the smartest, but I’ll practice anything ‘till I’m the best!"

 "You promise?
 That’s a lot of practice."

 Adam did that unfairly sexy thing where he moved so fast she didn’t know what happened until it was over.
 Marty suddenly found herself pinned against the wall with her fingers splayed over his chest.
 He nipped gently at the side of her neck and then made her shiver with a snarling whisper right against her ear.

-"As much as you can take…maybe a little more."
+"As much as you can take... maybe a little more."

 *Perfect.* Marty wrapped her arms around his neck and kissed him.